 - A Baby offers multiple themed loft beds, including knight, princess and a captain's sleep-and-study lofts.
 They also offer lofts that have play spaces on top, complete with slides to get back down.

-- Good Trading Company makes several styles of loft beds, including beadboard, shaker and Mission styles.
+- Kids N Cribs makes several styles of loft beds, including beadboard, shaker and Mission styles.
 Many of their beds come with built-in storage either under the bed or within a chest of drawers.

 - Pottery Barn Kids makes a plethora of bunk beds and loft beds that are truly stunning, plus they work well with traditional or modern decors.
 Some of their designs include tree house-style lofts, castles and twin-over-full lofts.